Deconkle/cfc-server-status/README.md

 ## still error?

-Please let me know @Decline#6561 or with an issue
+Please let me know @Decline#6561 with any issues